KyleAMathews/blog/pages/2016-08-12---gatsby-open-source-work/index.md

 [Gatsby.js](https://github.com/gatsbyjs/gatsby) and
 [Typography.js](https://github.com/kyleamathews/typography.js).

+*Gatsby.js* is a React.js static site generator that marries ease of use with modern web technologies. *Typography.js* is a toolkit for building websites with beautiful typography.

 So now I'm looking for both direct sponsorship and consulting/contracting opportunities around Gatsby & Typography.js!
 [Please contact me](mailto:mathews.kyle@gmail.com) if you're thinking about using Gatsby/Typography.js in a major way or have interesting and/or high-value projects you'd like help on.
+Web agencies and larger companies looking for new toolchains would be great fits.

 Both these projects are very exciting and meaningful to me.
 I've been building websites and web apps for a long time now and they both are a